georgelioris/Markdown/Improving productivity in the terminal with pipes.md

 Let's assume all our projects are located at inside the *code* directory of our home folder.

-First we need need to generate a list of our directory paths.
+First we need to generate a list of our directory paths.

 **du** - summarizes disk usage of the set of FILEs, recursively for directories<br/>
 Without the `-a` flag it will only list directories.
 We make sure to exclude